 Risks and considerations specific to new builds

-New build homes in the UK, while modern and potentially less prone to certain types of damage, still carry unique risks.
-Key among these is the potential for poor workmanship or construction issues that might not become apparent until you've settled in.
+New build homes in the UK, while modern and less prone to certain types of damage, still carry some risks.
+The main among these is the possible poor workmanship or construction issues that might not become apparent until you've settled in.

-However, it's essential to differentiate between what your home warranty covers and what falls under buildings insurance.
+You must differentiate between what your home warranty covers and what falls under buildings insurance.
 While your warranty might address structural issues, buildings insurance covers a wider range of scenarios like fire or storm damage.
-Understanding this distinction helps you ensure that all aspects of your new property are protected.
+This distinction helps you ensure that all aspects of your new property are protected.

 For instance, if a storm causes damage to the roof of your new build, it's the buildings insurance that you'll rely on, not just your warranty.
 This underscores the importance of having comprehensive cover in place, ensuring peace of mind as you enjoy your new home.